ClimbsRocks/ensembler/README.md

 Above the header row, the first row may optionally be a stringified JSON object.
 This JSON object must hold a property called 'jsonRow', set equal to `true`

 ## Format of output file
+The output file will simply have two columns, 'ID' and 'Predictions'.

+If you passed in a 'prettyNames' row (with the additional 'prettyNames' column in the normal 'ID'/'Predictions' row), that prettyNames row is what will be the header row at the top of the output file instead of 'ID' and 'Predictions'.

+The 'Observed Value' column will never be in the output file.

+The output file will be a .csv filetype.